 - Reduced cooling loads

 - Fewer software licenses

 Consolidations are typically driven by server sprawl, mergers and acquisitions, a demand for higher density levels via virtualization, and cost savings from power and cooling consumption.

 Cloud migrations move applications, workloads, systems, and infrastructure from a physical and/or virtual environment (p2c, v2c) to a private or public cloud provider, or it moves these systems in between cloud environments.

 While not necessarily less expensive than physical infrastructure, cloud infrastructure can transform the enterprise with greater agility and scalability through:

 - Measured/metered services\

-The lines have been blurred between the different types of data center migrations.
+The lines have been blurred between the different types of migrations.
 Many organizations today require a hybrid enterprise environment where their infrastructure and systems operate across multiple IT landscapes.
 These landscapes can include owned, leased and operated data centers, various private and public clouds (IaaS, PaaS, SaaS, DRaaS), and colocation facilities.
-A hybrid enterprise data center can provision and move applications with great fluidity between various infrastructures to optimize performance, security, and cost.
-But, the most compelling reason for the hybrid enterprise data center is the speed with which an enterprise can respond to market opportunities and competitive threats.
+A hybrid enterprise can provision and move applications with great fluidity between various infrastructures to optimize performance, security, and cost.
+But, the most compelling reason for the hybrid enterprise is the speed with which an enterprise can respond to market opportunities and competitive threats.
 The IT department is no longer the bottleneck for rolling out new services, it’s the accelerator, dramatically transforming the IT landscape.